 The Berlin Wall

-The construction of the Berlin Wall intensified Cold War tensions and served as a potent symbol of the divided world.
-It became a powerful representation of the East-West divide and the stark differences between communism and democracy.
+The construction of the Berlin Wall prolonged the Cold war and acted as a symbol of the divide world during the cold war.
+It developed into symbolization of Western and eastern blocs and mark the gap between communism and democracy.

 The Importance of Berlin